FrancisBanville/ms_interpreting_probabilities/README.md

 values of probabilistic interactions but rather to offer simplified networks as illustrative examples to underscore the differences between probabilistic local networks and metawebs.
-We created two probabilistic metawebs by employing constant false positive and false negative rates for all potential interactions.
+We created two probabilistic metawebs by employing constant false positive and false negative rates for all regional interactions.
 In the first metaweb, we set both false positive and false negative rates to zero to prevent artificially inflating the total number of links, enabling a more accurate comparison with binary networks.
-This gave us a probability of potential interaction of 1 when at least one interaction has been observed and of 0 in the absence of any observed interaction between a given pair of species.
+This gave us a probability of regional interaction of 1 when at least one interaction has been observed and of 0 in the absence of any observed interaction between a given pair of species.
 In the second metaweb, we introduced a 5% false positive rate to account for spurious interactions and a 10% false negative rate to capture the elevated occurrence of false negatives in ecological networks (@Catchen2023Missinga).
-Observed potential interactions were thus given a probability of 95%, whereas unobserved ones were assigned a probability of 10%.
+Observed interactions were thus given a probability of regional interaction of 95%, whereas unobserved ones were assigned a probability of 10%.

 To build probabilistic local networks, we first recognize that local interactions must initially be biologically feasible before occurring at a